gradle/native-platform/readme.md

 The g++ compiler is required to build the native library.
 You will need to `g++` package for this.
 Generally this is already installed.

+You need to install the `gcc-multilib` and `g++-multilib` packages to pick up i386 support.

-You need to install the `libncurses5-dev` package to pick up the ncurses header files.
+You need to install the `libncurses5-dev` and `lib32ncurses5-dev` package to pick up the ncurses header files and i386 version.
 Also worth installing the `ncurses-doc` package too.

 ### Windows